rbrenaget/trivium-cipher/README.md

 This project was a way for me to learn more about bitwise operations and LFSRs in C.

-The next objective is to create Python bindings with the generated C library.
+The next objective is to made the C implementation more generic.

 ## C Implementation